 - Amazon Family: get 20% discount on nappies and baby food subscriptions.

-- Amazon Fresh: get access to food prices at least 9% cheaper than other supermarkets.
+- Amazon Fresh: same-day access to food prices at least 9% cheaper than other supermarkets.

 Read further down for a fuller comparison of each of the services.

-Once you’ve finished your free Amazon Prime trial, you have two options.
+Once you’ve finished your Amazon Prime 30 day free trial, you have two options.

-- You can pay an upfront cost up of £79.
-This will give you all the benefits of Amazon Prime for an entire year.
+- You can pay an upfront annual fee of £79.
+This will give you all the benefits of an Amazon Prime membership for an entire year.

-- If paying up front will be tough on your budget or puts you off, you can choose to pay Amazon Prime monthly.
-Paying monthly will cost you £7.99 a month, which works out at £95.88 a year.
+- If paying upfront will be tough on your budget or puts you off, you can choose to pay Amazon Prime monthly.
+Paying monthly will cost you £7.99 per month, which works out at £95.88 a year.

 Paying monthly is more expensive overall versus paying a one-off fee, but it can be easier to manage the smaller costs, and it gives you the option to cancel from month to month if you need the cash for something else.

-Keeping your membership as monthly still gets you all the same benefits as paying annually, it just helps spread the cost over the year.
+Keeping your membership as monthly will still get you all the same benefits as paying annually, it just helps spread the cost over the year.

-Whether or not Amazon Prime is worth it depends on how much you’ll use it.
+Whether or not Amazon Prime is worth the money depends on how much you’ll actually use it.

-If you order through Amazon, whether that’s stuff for yourself, gifts for birthday and Christmas, or even order your groceries from Amazon, then it will start to pay for itself.
+If you order through Amazon, whether that’s stuff for yourself, gifts for birthday and Christmas, or even order your groceries from Amazon, then it will start to pay for itself straight away.

-And that’s not taking into account all the other stuff that gets thrown in.
+And that’s not taking into account all the other stuff that gets thrown in for the price.

 Will you use all the benefits of Amazon Prime?
 While the thousands of free eBooks might sound great for you, you may never use Twitch or want a discount on pre-ordered games.

-So, let’s look at how what you get with Amazon Prime and how much it could cost you:
+So, let’s look at how what you get with your Amazon Prime membership and how much it could cost you.

-If you’re only going to use Amazon Prime for deliveries, and you’ve taken the £79 annual plan (to make things easier), you will need to have 18 deliveries (at £4.49 for standard delivery) to make it worth it over the year.
+If you’re only going to use Amazon Prime for deliveries, and you’ve taken the £79 annual plan (to make things easier), you will need to have 18 deliveries (at £4.49 for standard delivery) to make it worth the money over the year.

 With Prime, if you just want to order something small and random (the kind of thing you used to be able to pick up from Woolworths!) then having free delivery from Amazon Prime is great.